mjk-smith/mjk-smith.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student and Research Assistant at Griffith University specialising in international organisation governance and performance.
+PhD student and Research Assistant at Griffith University specialising in international organisation governance and performance.
 My current work focuses on multilateral development banks.